-Explores long-term assignment (LTA) policy and practice trends and how they have evolved since the 2020 survey edition, run during the pandemic.
+The report explores long-term assignment (LTA) policy and practice trends from over 300 participating organizations, and their evolution since the 2020 survey edition.

 - LTA trends and demographics, policy frameworks and program administration